A note from Nielsen on covid-19

 Participating in Nielsen’s panel is a chance to have your voice heard and to represent your community.
 By contributing to ratings, our panelists let the media and advertising industries know what people like and prefer to watch.

-Our panelists are an extremely important group and join hundreds of thousands of other households across the globe.
+Our panelists are an extremely important group and join thousands of other households and people as members of local Nielsen panels across the globe.

 How do Nielsen panels work?